guren-kaina/AMD_Robotics_Hackathon_2025_ProjectTemplate/mission2/code/ttt-pipeline/README.md

   cd mission2/code/ttt-pipeline
   uv sync
   ```
+- Ensure the planner's local model (default `Qwen/Qwen3-4B-Instruct-2507`) is available in your Hugging Face cache or downloaded locally.
 - Prepare overlay weights (`cell_grid.pt`) with `mission2/code/tic_tac_toe_overlay/main.py` (training is triggered automatically there when weights are missing).

 ## Usage